Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 “You are called Taraka?”

 “He who bound me here should know what I am called,” came the words.
-“Think not, oh Siddhartha, that because you wear a di8erent body you go now unrecognized.
-I look upon the 8ows of energy which are your real being—not the 8esh that masks them.”
+“Think not, oh Siddhartha, that because you wear a different body you go now unrecognized.
+I look upon the flows of energy which are your real being—not the flesh that masks them.”

 “I see,” replied the other.

 “Oo you come to mock me in my prison?”
 “Did I mock you in the days of the Binding?”
 “No, you did not.”

-1 48 ROGER ZE LAZNY

 “I did that which had to be done, to preserve my own species.
 Men were weak and few in number.
 Your kind fell upon them and would have destroyed them.”